keatane/veroni/README.md

 # Veroni - VnI
-Veroni is a bash-automated script to install custom packages in Windows (10)
+Veroni is a cmd-automated script to install custom packages in Windows (10)

 The main idea is to install from a fresh installation of Windows all the custom packages and programs I personally chose for my lifestyle.
 In other words, it is a batch script that allows to install with just a run some custom packages and programs hard-coded into the scripts.